kreshuklab/teaching-dl-course-2022/example_solutions/project21/README.md

 - **data_preparation** Visualize the images and labels of the myelin dataset with [napari](https://napari.org/).
 - **data_preparation** Create a train / validation split.
 Note: once we have more images this needs to be updated and we should also create a test split.

-Alternative ideas: maybe downsampling the data by a factor of 2 might help for the downstream task to improve the effective field of view.

 ## Training

-- **train_semantic_dice** Train a network for semantic segmentation of axon, myelin and tongue labels with the dice loss.
+- **train_semantic_downscaled** Train a network for semantic segmentation of axon, myelin and tongue labels with the dice loss; the images are downscaled by a factor of two for increased field of view.
-- **train_boundaries** Train a network to predict foreground and boundary probabilities for the axons.

 The training is implemented with [torch_em](https://github.com/constantinpape/torch-em).
-Alternative ideas: train the semantic network with cross entropy or try a single network per semantic class.

 ## Prediction & Postprocessing